 PAT 261 - Techniques of Freight Handling for Tradeshows.
 4 Credits.
-This course is designed to introduce the participant to "Freight handling," which is the term commonly used to refer to the delivery process of display materials to and from the booth spaces.
-"Freight handling" also encompasses the removal, storage and return of the empty crates and other packaging materials.
-Additionally, the participant will be exposed to an array of products specific to "Freight handling" from the unusual, such as a small submarine, to the standard 10' booth packed in a wooden crate are loaded and unloaded over time, for which a number of methods are used.
-From manual lifting and loading by hand to the use of mechanical devices, such as pallet jacks, j-bars, hand trucks, pallet pullers, dollies, forklifts and truck mounted cranes.
+This course is designed to introduce the student to "freight handling."
+Freight handling encompasses the removal, storage and return of the empty crates and other packaging materials.
+The student will be exposed to a variety of products specific to freight handling from a small submarine to the standard 10" wooden crate lation will provide a smooth clean finish to the floor and a smooth transition at the wall.
+Participants will learn the importance of using underlays and perfect bonding adhesives for a successful installation.

 PAT 270 - Advanced Techniques of Floor Covering I. 3 Credits.
 Participants in this course will look at the use of coving to finish a sheet-goods installation.
-Coving not only enhances the floor's installation but also eliminates shar corners and crevices and makes cleaning easier.
-Finishing or trimming an installation will provide a smooth clean finish to the floor and a smooth transition at the wall.
-Participants will learn the importance of using underlays and perfectly bonding adhesives for a successful installation.
+Coving not only enhances the floor's installation but also eliminates sharp corners and crevices and makes cleaning easier.
+Finishing or trimming an instal-

 PAT 271 - Advanced Techniques of Floor Covering II.
 3 Credits.
 In this course, participants will learn of the various materials by which safety flooring is made.
 They will also develop an understanding of the purpose of safety flooring and the process by which it is manufactured to withstand various underfoot traffic.
-Finally, some of the special jobs a floor covering installer may encounter are discussed in this course, including: coving with tile, insets, electrostatic discharge control (EDC) and heat seam welding.
+Finally, some of the special jobs a floor covering installer may encounter are discussed, including: covering with tile, insets, electrostatic discharge control (EDC) and heat seam welding.